CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Development.md

 ```

 ## Using the context
 Context is a lot like scopes in programming, and maybe even more like context in spoken language.
-The ideas is that when you reference something there is context, or a backdrop, to provide relevant meaning.
+The idea is that when you reference something there is context, or a backdrop, to provide relevant meaning.

 ![Context Meme](https://i.pinimg.com/originals/3a/29/ca/3a29ca58edc699ba4482a1c9645c7887.jpg)